Fan filter unit

 A fan filter unit (FFU) is a type of motorized air filtering equipment.
-It is used to supply purified air to cleanrooms, laboratories, medical facilities or microenvironments by removing harmful airborne particles from recirculating air.
+It is used to supply purified air to cleanrooms, laboratories, medical facilities or microenvironments by removing airborne particles from recirculating air.
 The units are installed within the system's ceiling or floor grid.
 Large cleanrooms require a proportionally large number of FFUs, which in some cases may range from several hundred to several thousand.
 Units often contain their own pre-filter, HEPA filter and internally controllable fan air distribution.

 Design

 FFUs are typically manufactured in 4' x 2', 3' x 2', or 2' x 2' steel housings, which can be placed in ceiling grid bays of similar dimensions.
 Units often contain a pre-filter as well as a HEPA (high-efficiency particulate air), ULPA (ultra-low particulate air) or other MERV (minimum efficiency reporting value) filter.
 A motorized fan is used to pull air through the filters for distribution to rooms or enclosed work stations such as hoods.
 Fan speed is typically controlled via a step-wise or rheostat motor adjustment.
 Desired cleanliness levels determine the filter used: HEPA filters remove particles 0.3 μm or larger at 99.99% efficiency, while ULPA filters remove particles 0.12 μm or larger at 99.999% efficiency.
 FFUs are engineered for laminar air flow, as is required in critical environments.
 Controlled air flowing in a uniform direction and speed (carrying microparticles) is cleaner than turbulent air that flows in multiple directions or at inconsistent speeds.
 Eddies created by turbulent air cause contaminating microparticles to settle on clean surfaces.